livingdocsIO/documentation/README.md

 ## Create your own designs

-To make the creation of a Livingdocs design easier and quicker we have set up a repository you can fork.
-Here is a short guid how that works:
+Follow this link for a short guide on how designs work and how you can create your own:

 [Create designs with livingdocs-design-boilerplate](design/create_designs.md)